jmbucknall/EZDSL/ezdsl.md

   data object.
 The cursor of the data object replacing it in the tree is returned.

-  Please note that the parameter Cursor is invalid after this routine is called.
+  Please note that the parameter `Cursor` is invalid after this routine is called.

-  NOTE: you can delete any internal node in a binary search tree (the tree will be rearranged), but Delete will still cause an exception if you try and delete an external node.
+  NOTE: you can delete any internal node in a binary search tree (the tree will be rearranged), but `Delete` will still cause an exception if you try and delete an external node.

 ### Declaration
     procedure Insert(var Cursor : TTreeCursor; aData : pointer);
                                                             override;
 #### Description
-  Searches for the data object with the Search method.
-If not found, Search will return an external cursor, and the data object is inserted there.
-If found, an exception (edsInsertDup) will be raised.
+  Searches for the data object with the `Search` method.
+If not found, `Search` will return an external cursor, and the data object is inserted there.
+If found, an exception (`edsInsertDup`) will be raised.

-  The cursor of the newly inserted data object is returned in Cursor.
+  The cursor of the newly inserted data object is returned in `Cursor`.

 ### Declaration
     procedure Join(Cursor : TTreeCursor; Tree : TBinTree); override;
 #### Description
-  Moves all the data objects in Tree into Self.
-Because of the sorted nature of binary search trees, the new data objects cannot be inserted en masse at Cursor: the tree must maintain its sequence.
+  Moves all the data objects in `Tree` into Self.
+Because of the sorted nature of binary search trees, the new data objects cannot be inserted en masse at `Cursor`: the tree must maintain its sequence.
-  Hence Cursor is not used and is ignored (but must be defined as Join is a virtual method).
+  Hence `Cursor` is not used and is ignored (but must be defined as `Join` is a virtual method).

 ### Declaration
     function Replace(Cursor : TTreeCursor;
                      aData : pointer) : pointer;
 #### Description
-  Replaces the data object of Cursor, and returns the replaced object.
+  Replaces the data object of `Cursor`, and returns the replaced object.
-  Note that this is just shorthand for Delete followed by Insert.
+  Note that this is just shorthand for `Delete` followed by `Insert`.

 ### Declaration
     function Search (var Cursor : TTreeCursor;
                          aData : pointer) : boolean; virtual;
 #### Description
-  Searches for a data object aData by traversing the tree (in 'sorted' order), and calling the Compare method for each visited data object and the given data object aData.
-If Compare returns 0 (equal), Search will return the cursor of the current data object, if Compare never returns 0, Search returns the cursor of the external node where it ended up (this would be where the data object could be inserted).
+  Searches for a data object `aData` by traversing the tree (in 'sorted' order), and calling the `Compare` method for each visited data object and the given data object aData.
+If `Compare` returns 0 (equal), `Search` will return the cursor of the current data object, if `Compare` never returns 0, `Search` returns the cursor of the external node where it ended up (this would be where the data object could be inserted).